 While NGC 4993 being close by makes the relationship for calculating the Hubble constant simple, it adds a complication for calculating the velocity.
 The motion of the galaxy is not only due to the expansion of the Universe, but because of how it is moving within the gravitational potentials of nearby groups and clusters.
 This is referred to as peculiar motion.
 Adding this in increases our uncertainty on the velocity.
 Combining results from the literature, our final estimate for the velocity is .

 We put together the velocity and the distance in a Bayesian analysis.
 This is a little more complicated than simply dividing the numbers (although that gives you a similar result).
 You have to be careful about writing things down, otherwise you might implicitly assume a prior that you didn’t intend (my most useful contribution to this paper is probably a whiteboard conversation with Will Farr where we tracked down a difference in prior assumptions approaching the problem two different ways).
 This is all explained in the Methods, it’s not easy to read, but makes sense when you work through.
-The final result is (or in the usual median-and-90%-interval convention).
+The result is (quoted as maximum a posteriori value and 68% interval, or in the usual median-and-90%-interval convention).
+An updated set of results is given in the GW170817 Properties Paper: (68% interval using the low-spin prior).
 This is nicely (and diplomatically) consistent with existing results.